andrewwu13/andrewwu13/README.md

 ## About Me
 Software engineering student at McMaster University with experience in CNN architectures, ML systems, and full-stack development.
 Currently building custom 6-channel gradient field CNN and fusion model to detect synthetic AI-generated images.

-Avid open source software developer interested in AI/ML applications, full-stack development, and robotics. x2 Hacakthon Winner.
-Check out my repositories and starred repositories that I've been contributing to.
+Avid open source software developer interested in AI/ML applications, full-stack development, and robotics | x2 Hacakthon Winner 🏆

+Check out my repositories and starred repositories to see what  I've been contributing to.

 ---
 ## Featured Project